-If appropriate reports are not submitted, and where required a new licence application, sponsored migrants may have their leave reduced to 60 days.
+If appropriate reports are not submitted, and where required a new licence application is not made, sponsored migrants may have their leave reduced to 60 days.

-Practical steps for HR teams to stay compliant
+Practical steps for HR teams to ensure compliance

-Given the complexities of the compliance and reporting requirements, we recommend HR teams and those responsible for assessing immigration compliance issues take the following practical steps:
+Since every transaction is different, the implications on the licence can also vary depending on the specific circumstances of the organisational change.
+To mitigate the complexities of the compliance and reporting requirements, as well as taking professional advice to avoid non-compliance and enforcement action, we recommend HR teams and those responsible for assessing immigration compliance issues take the following practical steps:

 - Carry out right to work checks within 60 days of acquiring new employees through acquisition or TUPE transfer of services.

-If your organisation is planning or undergoing a restructure, please contact us for advice on the implications for your sponsor licence.
-Alternatively, visit our website for more information on sponsor licences: http://www.davidsonmorris.com/tier-2-licence/.
+If your organisation is planning or undergoing a restructure, contact us for expert advice and guidance.